dyarleniber/laravel-to-do-list/README.md

 # Create a new .env file based on .env.example
 $ cp .env.example .env

-# Optionally, you can set new database environment variables, but with the variables within the .env.example file should work
+# Optionally, you can set new database environment variables
+# But with the variables within the .env.example file should work

-# Build the app image and run the environment in background mode with the following command:
+# Build the app image and run the environment in background mode:
 $ docker-compose up -d

-# Install the application dependencies (The Composer commmand will be executed in the "app" service container):
+# Install the application dependencies
+# The Composer commmand will be executed in the "app" service container:
 $ docker-compose exec app composer install

-# Generate a unique application key with the artisan Laravel command-line tool (This key is used to encrypt user sessions and other sensitive data):
+# Generate a unique application key with the artisan Laravel command-line tool
+# This key is used to encrypt user sessions and other sensitive data:
 $ docker-compose exec app php artisan key:generate

 # Run the migrations
 $ docker-compose exec app php artisan migrate

-# Now go to your browser and access your server’s domain name or IP address on port 8000: http://server_domain_or_IP:8000.
-In case you are running this demo on your local machine, use http://localhost:8000 to access the application from your browser
+# Now go to your browser and access your server’s domain name or IP address on port 8000
+# In case you are running on your local machine, use http://localhost:8000
 ```

 In addition to the PHPUnit command, you may use the test artisan Laravel command-line to run the tests: